Please ensure Javascript is enabled for purposes of website accessibility

 If more students enroll to the courses than there is room for, the selections will be done according to the degree regulations.

 According to the degree regulations, for mandatory and alternative courses are selected those have the courses on their approved HOPS.
 For the free electives, the priority are those who have the course on their HOPS.
 If there are more students enrolled in the course than there is room on the course, the places are filled according to the number of credits completed.
 In the post-enrollment the students are accepted in the order of enrollment.
 So remember to get your HOPS accepted with your guidance counselor!
-More information about the enrollment to courses you can read on MyNet!
+More information about the enrollment to courses you can read on Peppi!

 ● Exam-system

 In Haaga-Helia you can do exams online in the Exam-system.
 Exam-facilities are found in Pasila, Haaga, Malmi and Porvoo.
 The exams are monitored by video and the enrollment is done at least 30 days before the exam.
-More about the Exam-system you can read on MyNet.
+More about the Exam-system you can read on Peppi.

 ● Your grade is late